POTS Myths

 Fact: Although 80-85% of individuals with POTS had an assigned female gender at birth and are between the ages of 13 to 50, that still leaves out 15-20% of individuals with POTS (Garland et al., 2007)!
 It is important for us to recognize all individuals living with this diagnosis as well, who may have had an assigned male gender at birth, or who may have developed symptoms when older.
 It is important for us to be inclusive of everyone living with these conditions!

-Myth: Living with POTS means you only have a high heart rate sometimes.
+Myth: Living with POTS means you only experience a fast heart rate upon standing, with no other symptoms or challenges.

 Fact: POTS is a form of autonomic dysfunction (also known as dysautonomia), which can impact many different parts of the body and organ systems.
 See our Dysautonomia section to learn more.
 Because of the intricacy of the autonomic nervous system and its responsibility for controlling so many involuntary functions throughout our body, individuals with POTS can experience a number of symptoms.
 The symptoms experienced can vary from person to person, but common symptoms include gastrointestinal symptoms (nausea, diarrhea, constipation, vomiting, altered gastric motility), cardiac symptoms, blood pooling, lightheadedness, abnormal sweating, unexplained fevers, exercise intolerance, dry mouth, brain fog, fatigue, numbness or tingling in limbs, migraine headaches, and urinary symptoms such as urgency or increased frequency (Raj et al., 2022; Raj, 2013).
 This does not include all symptoms experienced by individuals with POTS.
 For a longer list of symptoms, see our POTS Symptoms section.